When Should You Buy a House?

-You’ve got some money in the bank.
-A down payment is a chunk of change and a significant step in the buying process.
+A down payment is a big chunk of change and a significant step in the buying process.
 The great news for first-timers who don’t have a huge savings account — you can buy with as little as 3.5% down.
-That’s still serious money, but much more achievable for many.
+That’s still serious money but much more achievable for many.
 Just be careful not to spend everything you have on the down payment.

 Steps to Buying Your First Home

-Once you've taken the leap and purchased your first home, connect with an American Family agent to learn all the ways your homeowner insurance can help make sure your new hard-earned dream never goes unprotected.
+Once you've taken the leap and purchased your first home, connect with an American Family Insurance agent to learn all the ways your homeowner insurance can help make sure your new hard-earned dream never goes unprotected.

 Related Topics: Finance